zinzied/AetherCode/README.md

 # AetherCode ☁️

+Turn your browser into a free editor by using free test models.

 A powerful, modern web interface for discovering and interacting with free and open-source AI models.
 Built with React, Express, and SQLite.

 ## ✨ Key Features